-

 In the afternoon my colleague Zack Exley will give a behind-the-scenes look at the technological side of the Barack Obama campaign.

-"Peter Krantz sent this clip from a Capoeira fight (rating: violent) which I see as a really good analogy for XP’s YAGNI and the simplest thing that could possibly work."
+2009-04-05 "Peter Krantz sent this clip from a Capoeira fight (rating: violent) which I see as a really good analogy for XP’s YAGNI and the simplest thing that could possibly work.

-It is very close my favorite XP slogan “playing to win” and what I talk about in my presentation on Agile Documentation."
+It is very close my favorite XP slogan “playing to win” and what I talk about in my presentation on Agile Documentation.
+A good read, but unfortunately only in the paper edition.